ChenZhu-Xie/xczphysics_SilverBullet/CONFIG/Picker/Transcluded File.md

         pos = r.pos
       })
     end

-    local sel = editor.filterBox("Jump to", items, "Select a Table...", "Page @ Pos where the Table locates") if not sel then return end
+    local sel = editor.filterBox("🔍 Select", items, "Choose a File...", "a File to Jump") if not sel then return end

     if not navigateToTranscludedFile(sel.page, sel.pos) then